rzieber/Kathryns-AQI/README.md

 ## CONFIG Flags Reference

-All behavior is controlled through CONFIG blocks — no code commenting or uncommenting needed.
+All behavior is controlled through CONFIG blocks.
 Each script lists its own flags at the top of `main()` with descriptions.

 ### `cleaner.py`